rolling-scopes-school/tasks/angular/mentoring/README.md

 - Getting the mentor role in Discord
   1. Open - https://app.rs.school/profile
   2. Authorize through Discord in the `Discord Integration` block
-  3. Add your Github name to your Discord nickname.
+  3. Add your GitHub name to your Discord nickname.
 Go to the Discord server (https://discord.gg/xwReXYqvs7), click `Server Settings`, select `Edit Server Profile`, and fill in the `Server Nickname` field as Your Nickname (Your GitHub), e.g., Paval Miatlitski (@pavalEscoba).
   4. Write a message in the Discord channel #👋mentors-reception-desk (https://discord.gg/RNrz6ymyj6).
 Example message: "Hi everyone, my name is Juan and I'm a mentor from Poland"

 ### Access to Private Student Repositories